jakhax/simple_C_http_parser/README.md

 # Simple C HTTP Parser

-A simple wrapper of nginx [http_parser](https://github.com/nodejs/http-parser) that makes it very easy to build http requests and parse responses in C.
+A simple wrapper of [http_parser](https://github.com/nodejs/http-parser) that makes it very easy to build http requests and parse responses in C.

 ## Features